New York Wildflowers Gallery

 Using print and online guides, I make every effort to accurately identify the plants, but it can be a tricky business.
 Different species of plants can look similar, they can hybridize, and they can evolve local variants or even subspecies.
 I welcome any corrections from you botanists out there.
 Just email me.
 Thanks!

-Note: Click on the picture to view the caption and an enlarged image in Lightbox; mobile users click twice.
+Note: Click on the picture to view the notes and an enlarged image in Lightbox; mobile users click twice.

 Pink-purple wetland wildflowers